Cudderson/tesla-now/README.md

-### This project is live:
+## This project is live:

 ### http://tesla-now.herokuapp.com

+#### ( Allow time for initial load, as this app will likely be cold-starting due to low traffic/requests.
+Page requests after the inital connection will be quicker. )

 # About

 [![tesla-snap.png](https://i.postimg.cc/vZgFzPKn/tesla-snap.png)](https://postimg.cc/21DKjxrj)

-### Tesla Now is a web app that serves as a central location for all things Tesla.
+## Tesla Now is a web application that serves as a central location for all things Tesla.

-#### Using real-time data, Tesla Now provides the user with interactive charts, statistics, and Tesla-related news/articles-- as soon as they're published.
+### Using real-time data, Tesla Now provides the user with interactive charts, statistics, and Tesla-related news/articles-- as soon as they're published.

 ## Built With